Become Super Shredded with these 5 Super Foods

 Following is a list of superfoods that contain the raw ingredients to boost testosterone production, spark your metabolism, and shed fat with every bite!

 Foods that elicit an anabolic response are best while maintaining – or gaining – lean muscle mass during a cut.
 For this reason, including beef in your diet has all your bases covered.
 The mineral, zinc has been shown extensively to contribute to testosterone levels in human studies (1, 2).
 As one of the richest food sources of zinc, beef contains anywhere from 4-16mg per 4oz serving (3).

-Amongst the testosterone boosting, hunger suppressing and fat burning nutrients found in beef are the ergogenic aids – nutrients that enhance physical performance.
-Consuming beef rich in highly bio-available heme iron, thiamine, riboflavin and niacin (7) make you a powerhouse in the gym.
-Beef also comes stacked with taurine, carnosine and creatine (8).
-These compounds will enhance muscle contraction (9), buffer acidity in active muscles (10) and promote energy production as well as strength gains (10) to enhance performance in the gym.
+Amongst the testosterone boosting, hunger suppressing, and fat burning nutrients found in beef are the ergogenic aids – nutrients that enhance physical performance.
+Consuming beef rich in highly bio-available heme iron, thiamine, riboflavin, and niacin (7) makes you a powerhouse in the gym.
+Beef also comes stacked with taurine, carnosine, and creatine (8).
+These compounds will enhance muscle contraction (9), buffer acidity inactive muscles (10), and promote energy production as well as strength gains (10) to enhance performance in the gym.

 Why not complete that beautifully cooked, juicy down-to-the-center steak with the fresh and vibrant ambrosial garnish of cilantro.
 Are we getting hungry yet?